CallumHemsley/PenguinDevs/content/tldr/image-uploads-react-tldr/index.md

   }
 ```

-All we have to do here is get the **first** file within acceptedFiles, since we're only accepting one file at a time.
+All we have to do here is get the **first** file within `acceptedFiles`, since we're only accepting one file at a time.

 *(pro tip - Check out the console log to see what the File Object looks like.)*